 North American businesses performed slightly better than other regions as they have been subjected to one less attack than other regions in the past twelve months, placing their average at seven attacks.
 This slight difference is also enhanced by the fact that the cost per cyber attack is lower in North America than in Europe and APAC.
-In the US, each attack cost companies an average of $654,000, and that cost is even lower for Canada: $546,000.
+In the US, each dns attack cost companies an average of $654,000 in 2018, and that cost is even lower for Canada: $546,000.
 This compares very favorably to the more expensive global average of $715,000.

 Education on best practices to mitigate an attack is needed

 While grasping the importance of monitoring DNS is great, they still need to ensure business continuity and properly mitigate the attacks.
 North American businesses often take the wrong approach, playing right into the attacker’s hand.
 To mitigate the effects of an attack, an average 43% of North American businesses closed down specific affected processes and connections, which could have been the attacker’s goal all along.

 Disabling applications in answer to an attack is another bad habit North American businesses need to shake.
 34% of businesses in the region answered disabling some applications was the method they used to mitigate an attack and 26% of companies attempted to “block or throttle DDoS traffic”.